-- PRI's Advance is a collaborative initiative that aims to advance human rights and positive outcomes for people through investor stewardship.
-Engagement will begin with two sectors (i.e., metals and mining, and renewables), across 40 companies. - Case studies such as Rathbones, VFMC, ACSI, Storebrand Asset Management, Öhman Fonder and Folksam and MN provide examples of how signatories use voting and engagement with external managers, investee companies and policy makers to prevent and mitigate negative human rights outcomes across their portfolios.
+- Advance is PRI's collaborative initiative that aims to advance human rights and positive outcomes for people through investor stewardship.
+Engagement will begin with two sectors (i.e., metals and mining, and renewables), across 40 companies. - Case studies from signatories such as Rathbones, VFMC, ACSI, Storebrand Asset Management, Öhman Fonder and Folksam and MN show the different ways that investors use voting and engagement with external managers, investee companies and policy makers to prevent and mitigate negative human rights outcomes across their portfolios.